Famous/famous-angular/docs/unstable/directive/faRenderNode/index.md

 <code>Fa-render-node</code> allows a developer to create &amp; extend their own Famous View, and use it within their own Famous-Angular app. </p>
 <p>In the example below, a Famous View is instantiated on the scope; a Modifier is added to it, and then a Surface is added below.
 This approach of creating a View and adding renderables to it with the <code>.add()</code> method is more in line with a &quot;vanilla Famous&quot; approach than a declarative approach with Famous-Angular.  </p>
-<p>In the html view, an <code>fa-render-node</code> is declared, with an <code>fa-node</code> attribute of the name of the View created on the scope, resulting in this custom, newly-created View appearing on the page.</p>
+<p>In the html view, an <code>fa-render-node</code> is declared, with an <code>fa-node</code> attribute bound to the newly-created View on the scope, resulting in our custom View appearing on the page.</p>
 <pre><code class="lang-javascript">var View = $famous[&#39;famous/core/View&#39;];
 var Modifier = $famous[&#39;famous/core/Modifier&#39;];
 var Surface = $famous[&#39;famous/core/Surface&#39;];